goooooouwa/writings/_posts/career/2019-03-27-resume-2019-english.md

 ## Introduction

 Business Analyst at ThoughtWorks.
-7 years of total working experience, have been at ThoughtWorks for almost 4 years.
+7 years of total working experience, 4 years with ThoughtWorks.

-With technical background and a business mindset, I'm passionate about make products that users love.
+With technical background and a business mindset, I'm passionate about make digital products that users love.

 ## Working experience